Lordpritish/Lordpritish/README.md

 - 🌱 I’m currently learning Machine Learning and Stock Market
 - 💞️ I’m looking to collaborate on Hackathons
 - 📫 Here is my portfolio/projects: https://devpost.com/pritishstudies
+- Some of my contribution in projects can also be seen by browsing through the organizations I am part of.

 <!---
 Lordpritish/Lordpritish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.